sampadajain/Contact-Manager/README.md

 This will run the unit testcases.

-For Acceptance testing using Codeceptjs follow below setps:
+For Acceptance testing using Codeceptjs follow below setps:(Currently no testcases added for acceptance testing but will be added in next release)

 ```
 01. Make sure NodeJS is 6.11.1 or Higher (node --version)